EVENING FORECAST FOR THE VIRGIN ISLANDS.

-Synopsis: Generally settled weather is expected for the period.
-Meanwhile seas, remain elevated due to a moderate to fresh breeze coupled with ground swells.

-Weather tonight: Partly cloudy and slightly hazy with a 20 percent or a slight chance of showers.

-Weather tomorrow: Partly sunny and slightly hazy with a 20 percent or a slight chance of a shower.
+Weather tomorrow: Partly sunny skies in general with a 20 percent or slight chance of a brief shower.

-Winds: East with speeds ranging from 19 to 31 km/h or 12 to 20 mph with possible gusts to as high as 50 km/h or 31 mph.

 Sunrise tomorrow: 5:42 am.